 The Sons of Union Veterans of the Civil War (SUVCW) now has created its Grave Registration Project to document the final resting places of BOTH Union and Confederate Civil War veterans.
 The fully-searchable database is available online and is free for everyone.
-I had an opportunity to use the database this week.

 The main search form has a lot of fields to fill in: first name, last name, birth date, death date, Union or Confederate, unit, state, branch, company or ship, rank, cemetery name and location, and more.
 You simply fill in whatever information you have and leave the remaining fields blank.
 Click on SEARCH, and the database will return a list of all entries that match your search criteria.